ylsideas/cockroachdb-laravel/README.md

 ### Serverless Support
 Cockroach Serverless requires you to add an `options` parameter to the connection string.
 Laravel doesn't provide this out of the box, so, it's being implemented as an extra `cluster` parameter in the database config.
+Just pass the cluster identification from CockroachDB Serverless.

 Sample config snippet: